132nd-vWing/ATRM_Brief/Pages/R6_ESCORT_TASK.md

 - VBIEDs are simulated by single vehicles travelling at very high speed
 - Normal civilian traffic will travel at normal speeds (and should not be engaged)
 - It is possible to end the mission and land at FOB XRAY.
+- A JTAC can take place in the convoy.
+(DO NOT change the route of the convoy).
+If a JTAC occupy a vehicle, select autopilot and follow the convoy.
+Do not select the lead vehicle, but take one of the center or rear vehicle).

 ## FARP XRAY
 ![FARP X-RAY](/ATRM_Brief/Pictures/R6_FOB_XRAY.PNG)